HosamHasanRamadan/github_vault/blogs/choose_right_package/choose_right_package.md

 # Pub.dev How to choose the right package

-Pub.dev has over 35K packages this article will help you narrow your choices to pick the right package to solve your problem.
+If you're struggling to choose the right package from Pub.dev's vast library of over 35K packages, this article will guide you through the process.

-Once you add a package to your project, it becomes your responsibility to follow up the package updates and news.
+It's important to remember that once you've added a package to your project, it's your responsibility to keep up with updates and news related to that package.
+So, choosing the right package is crucial.

-The package problem is your problem, so you have to pick carefully.
+Here are the steps to follow:

-You need to take in consideration that Flutter doesn't support `mirrors`.
+1. Define Your Problem

-### Steps :-
+    Start by defining your problem accurately and specifying your expectations for the package.
+Be clear about how you want the package to solve your problem.

-1- Define you problem
+2. Check Flutter and Dart API Before You Browse Pub.dev
-Please define your problem accurately and what you expect from the package to solve
+    Before diving into Pub.dev, check the Flutter and Dart API.
+You may find that the solution you need is already available in the SDK.

-2- Check Flutter and Dart API before you got to Pub
+3. Consider the Platforms You're Supporting
-Carefully check Flutter and Dart API  because sometimes you can find your solution available in the SDK.
+    Make sure to read the package documentation carefully, as some features may not work on all platforms, even if the package can be compiled on all platforms.

-3- Take in consideration which platforms you're supporting
+4. Packages Metrics :

-4- Packages Metrics :
+ - You need to take in consideration that Flutter doesn't support `mirrors`.
  - Pub.dev likes , score and Popularity
  - Github stars , issues and PRs
  - Documentation and testing